 Argentina has a tradition of verticalism in politics.
 On this issue and others, Cambiemos has shown that other forms of politics are possible in Argentina.
 We have many conservative voices within our coalition and, notwithstanding, a debate on abortion is taking place.

 On what grounds do you support the decriminalisation of abortion?

 Basically because of my profession, because this is a public health issue and because it has proven to be effective in other countries.
 My political position has to do with the protection of the rights of women.
 We have to advance toward greater social protection for women and to give them the right to choose.
 I am a liberal and I defend my liberalism tooth and nail.
 Beyond this, there are technical public health issues which affect women.
 Without legal abortion, what happens is poor women put their bodies and health at risk.

 What types of medical risks are you talking about?

-Firstly, it is important to note that for some time now that misoprostol [a medication commonly used to cause an abortion] has been used properly in Argentina and this has reduced invasive and riskier practices of abortion.
-Argentina also has a legal precedent in the [Supreme Court’s] F.A.L. ruling that obliges the Health Ministry to apply a protocol for legalised abortions in four instances: rape, the risk to a woman’s life, the risk to a woman’s health, and pregnancies among women who are cognitively impaired.
+Firstly, it is important to note that for some time now that misoprostol (a drug commonly used to prompt an abortion) has been used properly in Argentina and this has reduced invasive and riskier practices of abortion.
+Argentina also has a legal precedent in the (Supreme Court’s) F.A.L. ruling that obliges the Health Ministry to apply a protocol for legalised abortions in four instances: rape, the risk to a woman’s life, the risk to a woman’s health, and pregnancies among women who are cognitively impaired.

-Still, there are barriers put up against women including the exposure of rape victims to situations where the Judiciary is the only institution which should make determinations.
+Still, there are barriers put up against women including the exposure of rape victims to (punitive) situations where the Judiciary is the only institution which should make such determinations.